aleksanderbrymora/portfolio-svelte/src/routes/other.md

 It's a lovely hobby, that let's me analyse my physical needs and design a product perfect for them, that's also ergonomic and most of all COOL looking.
 Here are some pictures!

 This hobby was also a great nudge to get some hardware knowledge - not only programming.
 I got to understand PCB design, played with USB Protocol, learned to read someones huge project with little knowledge of C ([here is what's used for keyboard software btw](https://github.com/qmk/qmk_firmware)) and debug real life problems - like bad soldering joints, fried or mounted in wrong direction diodes.

+## D&D and Worldbuilding

+One of my biggest hobbies is creating and discovering new worlds created by others.
+I'm an avid reader of r/worldbuilding.

+I also create my own homebrew campaigns that I run for others, with my own twists and takes on classic D&D 5e rules.

 ## Woodworking